visgl/deck.gl/docs/api-reference/carto/carto-sql-layer.md

 # CartoSQLLayer
+>CartoSQLLayer will be deprecated in future versions.
+Use CartoLayer instead.
+If you've existing code using this layer, check [the migration steps](#migration-to-cartolayer).

-`CartoSQLLayer` is the legacy layer to visualize data hosted in your CARTO account and to apply custom SQL.
+`CartoSQLLayer` is a layer to visualize data hosted in your CARTO account and to apply custom SQL.

 ```js
 import DeckGL from '@deck.gl/react';